weaveworks/grafanalib/docs/getting-started.rst

 Writing dashboards
 ==================

-The following will configure a dashboard with a single row, with one QPS graph broken down by status code and another latency graph showing median and 99th percentile latency:
+The following will configure a dashboard with a couple of example panels that use the random walk and Prometheus datasources.

 .. literalinclude:: ../grafanalib/tests/examples/example.dashboard.py
    :language: python